The world has grown hugely interested in South Korea. This is mainly because of K-pop, K-dramas, great food, and the rich Korean culture!

 Note that, oddly enough, a direct flight to Kuala Lumpur costs about as much as using Kuala Lumpur as a stopover point on your way from Seoul to Jakarta or Bali.
 For Singapore, you will also save a lot of money by not flying direct.
 Once there, you can take a bus to Malaysia or a ferry to Indonesia!

-Best time to Visit Korea
+Best time to visit South Korea

 What is the best month to visit Korea?

-Best Places to Visit in Korea
+Best Places to Visit in South Korea

 Gwangalli Beach (광안리 해수욕장 | gwangalli haesuyokjang)

-Gwangan Bridge (광안대교 | gwangandaegyo), Busan
+Gwangan Bridge, Busan (광안대교 | gwangandaegyo)

-Busan’s annual fireworks display is also held on the bridge, meaning that the best views of it are had from Gwangalli beach.
-The beach is walking distance from Gwangan subway station (광안역 | gwanganyeok).
+Busan’s annual fireworks display is also held on the bridge, meaning that the best views are had from Gwangalli beach.
+The beach is within walking distance from Gwangan subway station (광안역 | gwanganyeok).

-Kyeonghwa Station (경화역 | gyeonghwayeok), Jinhae
+Kyeonghwa Station, Jinhae (경화역 | gyeonghwayeok)

-If cherry blossoms are your thing then visiting Jinhae during the cherry blossom festival is a must.
+If cherry blossoms are your thing, then visiting Jinhae during the cherry blossom festival is a must.
 One of the most scenic spots to see the cherry blossoms is Kyeonghwa station, where the track is lined with cherry blossom trees, ready for budding photographers to grab the perfect snap of the falling white and pink blossoms.

-Gongryong Ridge (공룡능선 | gongnyongneungseon), Seorak Mountain National Park
+Gongryong Ridge, Seorak Mountain National Park (공룡능선 | gongnyongneungseon)

 For climbers with not quite as much time or energy, the nearby Ulsanbawi (울산바위) is an easier (though still very very vertical) climb with spectacular views at the top.
-After the climb, you can take a rest in the nearby hot springs or relax on the beaches at Sokcho, you will definitely feel as though you deserve it.
+After the climb, you can take a rest in the nearby hot springs or relax on the beaches at Sokcho, and you will definitely feel as though you deserve it.